The 13 Most Beautiful Places in Dolomites, Italy

 46° 25′ N, 11° 35′ E

-Lago di Carezza, also known as the Karersee, is a mountain lake in the South Tyrol region of northern Italy.
+Lago di Carezza, also known as the Karersee or Lake Carezza, is a mountain lake in the South Tyrol region of northern Italy.
 This beautiful mountain lake is known for its wonderful blue, sometimes even emerald green color.
 Both the color and size of Lago di Carezza depend on the season and differ yearly.
 In spring, the lakes are at their highest when the snow starts to melt.
 The lowest water level is reached in autumn.
 Then it is usually no deeper than six meters.

 Sarah standing on a platform next to the emerald green Lago di Carezza with pinetrees and mountain peaks in the background.